top of page

 Hull Shape and Water Displacement

 The selection of hull shape is a critical determinant in ship design buoyancy.
 Various hull shapes, such as the classic V-shaped hull or the modern bulbous bow, influence water flow and displacement.
-For example, a Nimitz-class aircraft carrier displaces about 97,000 LT and measures roughly 1,115 ft by 252 ft.
-This illustrates the substantial water displacement needed for such a large vessel.
+For example, a Nimitz-class aircraft carrier displaces about 97,000 mt and measures roughly 1,115 ft by 252 ft.

 Materials Used in Shipbuilding